KabohaJeanMark/IREPORTER-backend--json-objects-API/README.md

 $ pytest
 ```
 ## Deployment
-The application is hosted on Heroku [here] (https://kjmkireporter.herokuapp.com/api/v1/)
+The application is hosted on Heroku at https://kjmkireporter.herokuapp.com/api/v1/

 ## Endpoints
 | Endpoints                                         | Functionality                       |